zeitgeistpm/zeitgeist/zrml/futarchy/README.md

 The standard governance flow is the following:

-- A hard-coded origin (usually root) submits a proposal to be approved or rejected via futarchy.
-If the origin is root, this is done by running a governance proposal through [pallet-democracy](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/democracy) and calling into this pallet's sole extrinsic `submit_proposal`.
+- The root origin submits a proposal to be approved or rejected via futarchy by running a governance proposal through [pallet-democracy](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/democracy) and calling into this pallet's sole extrinsic `submit_proposal`.
 Assuming that the thesis of futarchy is correct and the market used to evaluate the proposal